Suhani5505/Suhani5505/README.md

 My primary tech stack consists of SQL, Java, HTML, CSS, and JavaScript.
 My tools are Microsoft Suite, Power BI, and PowerQuery. <br>

 <ins> My Experience: </ins> <br>
-I was an IT Planning and Operations intern at Toshiba International Corporation from May to August 2026.
+I was an IT Planning and Operations intern at Toshiba International Corporation from May 2026-August 2026.
 There, I was able to work on many projects such as <br>
 ⋆ IT asset management <br>
 ⋆ Workflow analysis <br>
 ⋆ Automation and standardization of IT asset lifecycle <br>